These days, the game fits the name.

 Good call, although Denver needed The Drive, a 98-yard touchdown march, to take Cleveland into overtime in the AFC Championship Game.
 The Giants, who beat Denver 19-16 during the regular season, improved their already excellent defense.
 In the playoffs, they blasted San Francisco 49-3 and held Washington without a third down conversion during a 17-0 win in the Meadowlands gusts.

-Denver’s John Elway and the Giants’ Phil Simms staged a scintillating duel in the first half, surprisingly so considering the Giants ran a ground-bound offense.
+Denver’s John Elway and the Giants’ Phil Simms staged a scintillating duel in the first half, surprisingly so considering the Giants ran a ground-based offense.
 Up 10-7 in the second, Denver had first and goal at the New York 1.
 Three running plays and a missed chip shot field goal later, the score remained 10-7.
 The Giants scored the game’s next 26 points, plowing over the Broncos smallish defense when Simms took a break from scorching it with 22-of-25 passing for 268 yards and three touchdowns.

 Simms postgame “I’m going to DisneyWorld!” exclamation launched an iconic advertising campaign.